altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

 <img src="https://i.ibb.co/QH5VwCT/ezgif-com-video-to-gif-4.gif" width="600">

-* With this you should already have everything configured, from now the HDMI cable and the wireless keyboard are no longer necessary.
+* With this you should already have everything configured, from now on the HDMI cable and the wireless keyboard are no longer necessary.
 All programming and final setup will be done through SSH.

 ## SSH Setup: